nitin-kumar-sde/High-Level-Design/README.md

 ## 🧩 Microservices Architecture

 Microservices architecture designs an application as a **collection of small, independent, and loosely coupled services**, each representing a distinct business capability.
-They communicate over networks (APIs, messages) and can be developed, deployed, and scaled autonomously.
+They communicate over networks (APIs, messages) and can be developed, deployed, and scaled independently.

 ### 💡 Key Characteristics